 ought to be repeated in their entirety, beginning

 with a bit that easily demonstrated the essentials of the TARDIS.

-Instead, all we get is some weird "re-shoot"
+There, all we got was some weird "re-shoot"

-of the regeneration effect, which probably does not involve
+of the regeneration effect, which probably did not involve

 William Hartnell, and if the telesnaps at the end of Jeremy